Kreolwolf1/factory-nodejs/node.js tutorials/managingConfigurations/readme.md

 **Pros**:

- - Supports the hierarchical configuration structure, (supports additional levels of hierarchy such as **database.env.json** or **main.env.json**).
+ - Supports a hierarchical configuration structure, (supports additional levels of hierarchy such as **database.env.json** or **main.env.json**).
- - Automatically loads configuration for the current **NODE_ENV**.
+ - Automatically loads the configuration for the current **NODE_ENV**.
  - Makes it easy to setup and configure.

 **Cons**:

  - Supports only the JSON format for configuration.
- - Poorly supported (few stars and contributors, the last commit was in September, 2013 - before that there had not been any commits for a year).
+ - Poorly supported (few stars and contributors, prior to September, 2013 there had been no commits for a year).

 ##Conclusion

-Each of the above described libraries can be used in production.
+Each of the libraries described above can be used in production.
 When it comes to the development of DevPortal, we use the  **node-config** module for configuration management.
-These are the main reasons for our selecting **node-config**:
+Below are the main reasons for our selecting **node-config**:

  - Meets our requirements.
- - Supports the hierarchical structure of configuration based on **NODE_ENV**.
+ - Supports a hierarchical structure of configuration based on **NODE_ENV**.
- - Supports different formats for configuration file out of the box.
+ - Supports different formats for the configuration file out of the box.
  - Is well supported and easy to use.